 Updating this post with the following pictures:

 After painting it black, I moved it back to the booth at Unique Creations, but about a month later the store closed.
 I brought it home and listed it on Craig’s List.
 I sold it within two days. woohoo!
 I thought it was a very versatile and functional piece.
-I have no idea why it took so long for it to find a forever home.

 Check out other door projects here: